Welcome

 We are pleased to re-introduce this excellent cultivar created by Wayne Hughes, proprietor of The Lilac Farm in Cambridge Springs, Pennsylvania from 1990 to 2005.

-MONGE heirloom red-violet
+MONGE heirloom red-violet SOLD OUT

-MONIQUE LEMOINE heirloom double white
+MONIQUE LEMOINE heirloom double white SOLD OUT

-MOUNT BAKER white, wide, prolific
+MOUNT BAKER white, wide, prolific SOLD OUT

 MY FAVORITE double deep magenta/purple SOLD OUT

-NADEZHDA double blue/mauve, Communist lilac
+NADEZHDA double blue/mauve, Communist lilac SOLD OUT

-NARRAGANSETT lavender, fast-growing
+NARRAGANSETT lavender, fast-growing SOLD OUT

 OLD GLORY early-blooming blue/purple (perhaps counterintuitively, much newer than Glory)